-The Thames Path 100 mile run is conducted entirely on the Thames Path National Trail beginning at the steps to Richmond New Waterfront in London and ending at Oxford Sea Cadets, Oxford.
-The race begins between 0730 and 0930 on Saturday 8th May 2021.
-All runners must reach the finish by 1330 on Sunday (28 hours) in order to be eligible for awards.
+The Thames Path 100 mile run is conducted entirely on the Thames Path National Trail beginning at the steps to Richmond New Waterfront in London and ending at Queens College Sports Ground, Oxford University, Oxford.
+The race begins between 0700 and 0930 on Saturday 8th May 2021.
+All runners must reach the finish by 1330 on Sunday (28 hours) or within 28 hours of their individual start time, given the rolling start for 2021, in order to be eligible for awards.

 The race starts on the river in Richmond and stays on the Thames Towpath until it reaches the finish in Oxford.
-The only exceptions to this are minor detours to two of the aid station locations which will be well signed on race day.
+The only exception to this is one minor detour to an aid station locations which will be well signed on race day.

 The Thames Path is a National Trail maintained by the National Trail Trust together with the various county councils and extends both east and west of the section on which the race takes place.
 The trail is open year round to the public crossing a mixture of private land and public byways.
 It is absolutely essential that runners respect the land at all times on the course.
 A great number of people live and work along the river and consideration for all of the other users is essential.